New Student Organizations Recognition for the 2019-2020 Academic Year

 - Review this list of current student organizations and ensure that your proposed organization’s purpose does not overlap with that of a pre-existing organization.

-2. Find four other students interested in joining your club.
+- Find 10 other students interested in joining your club.

 - Select a faculty or staff member at USC who could serve as your organization’s advisor.